Universal’s ‘Dark Universe’: Your Guide to the Upcoming Monster Movies

-The remake, directed by Alex Kurtzman (People Like Us) will also star Annabelle Wallis as archaeologist Jenny Halsey; Sofia Boutella as the newest version of The Mummy; and Russell Crowe as Dr. Henry Jekyll.
-And this time around, audiences can expect to be spooked.
-Crowe has described the upcoming film as scarier than its predecessors, leaning more toward horror than action-adventure.
+The remake, directed by Alex Kurtzman (People Like Us) also stars Annabelle Wallis as archaeologist Jenny Halsey; Sofia Boutella as the newest version of The Mummy; and Russell Crowe as Dr. Henry Jekyll.
+The sequel is also scarier than its predecessors, leaning more towards horror than action-adventure.

 Though details about the Bride of Frankenstein reboot have not been revealed, we know that a script for the film has been submitted.
 Writer David Koepp (Jurassic Park) recently discussed the draft with Collider, revealing that it’s “gone over very well” with Universal and that he believes the studio is now just “figuring out their whole universe and when it will go.”

 Though Koepp didn’t reveal specifics about the film, he did say that the concept of the film is to repackage the Bride as a symbol of “female liberation.”

 Beauty and the Beast‘s Bill Condon is locked in to direct the film.
 Casting for the titular role has not yet been announced, although Universal is reportedly planning on making the reveal soon.